tupui/pydata-sphinx-theme/pandas-docs/source/getting_started/tutorials/02_read_write.rst

     <div class="d-flex flex-row bg-light gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-For a complete overview of the input and output possibilites from and to Pandas, see :ref:`io`
+For a complete overview of the input and output possibilites from and to pandas, see :ref:`io`

 .. raw:: html